flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[Peter Kaminski]]
         - Update on [[tools for thinking map project]].
         - First deliverable: getting a website up.
+        - Had lots of fun using [[massive wiki]] to set this up, which resulted in feature requests (?).
     - [[Bentley Davis]]
+        - Only tangentially here :)
+        - Working on a podcast: [[evidence explores]]
+            - On objective truth vs 'just communication'
+        - Flancian: what's a good way to
     - [[Chris Aldrich]]
     - [[Jerry Michalski]]
     - [[Flancian]]